sourcegraph/notebooks/log4j.snb.md

 # Find log4j dependencies across all your code

 Run these queries on Sourcegraph to quickly determine which projects directly depend on vulnerable versions of log4j.
-The following notebook shows query results on Sourcegraph Cloud across 2M public repositories.
+The following notebook contains search queries that identify vulnerable dependencies on Sourcegraph Cloud across 2M public repositories.

 ## How to use this notebook on your Sourcegraph instance